Skip Navigation

 The Bay Area Council on Drugs and Alcohol (BACODA) provides Dickinson ISD students substance abuse prevention programming.
 For more information about BACODA, please visit their website.

-Below are the three prevention specialists housed on Dickinson ISD campuses.
+Below are the prevention specialists housed on Dickinson ISD campuses.

-Toya Jones, AA, CPS, CHW is a Certified Prevention Specialist for Bay Area Council on Drugs and Alcohol (BACODA).
-She is also a Certified Community Health Worker.
+Vanessa Garza, APS is an Associate Prevention Specialist with Bay Area Council on Drugs and Alcohol (BACODA).

 Michelle Pettiett is a Prevention Specialist with Bay Area Council on Drugs and Alcohol (BACODA).
-She has over 8 years working in the ATOD prevention field.
+She has over 9 years working in the ATOD prevention field.
 She started working in prevention as a YPU.
 She later developed additional skills working as a YPS.
-Currently she provides prevention service on a YPI level in DISD.
-She is housed at the 9th Grade Center but will provide services to DHS as well as DALC.

 Michelle brings to this position a willingness to help and offer support to students in need.
 She has an unwavering goal to help bring the best out of students while helping students visualize their dream’s ability to come true with hard work and perseverance.